TODDLER PROGRAM

 -

-To provide a language-rich environment through precise nomenclature, books, nursery rhymes, and music.
+Create a language-rich environment through precise language, books, nursery rhymes, and music.

 -